Azure/azure-sdk-for-js/sdk/servicebus/service-bus/README.md

 messages that have been explicitly dead lettered (via [`receiver.deadLetterMessage()`][receiver_deadletter]), or messages that have exceeded their maximum delivery count.

-Creating a receiver for a dead letter sub-queue is similar to receiving from subscriptions or queues:
+Creating a receiver for a dead letter sub-queue is similar to creating a receiver for a subscription or queue:

 ```javascript
 // To receive from a queue's dead letter sub-queue